When Coding Style Survives Compilation: De-anonymizing Programmers from Executable Binaries: Related Work

 \section{Related Work}

 Any domain of creative expression allows authors or creators to develop a unique style, and we might expect that there are algorithmic techniques to identify authors based on their style.
 This class of techniques is called stylometry.
-Natural-language stylometry, in particular, is well over a century old \cite{mendenhall1887characteristic}.
+Natural-language stylometry, in particular, is well over a century old~\cite{mendenhall1887characteristic}.
 Other domains such as source code and music also have stylistic features, especially grammar.
-Therefore stylometry is applicable to these domains as well, often using strikingly similar techniques \cite{van2006composer, backer2005musical}.
+Therefore stylometry is applicable to these domains as well, often using strikingly similar techniques~\cite{van2006composer, backer2005musical}.

-{\bf Linguistic stylometry.} The state of the art in linguistic stylometry is dominated by machine-learning techniques~\citep[e.g.,][]{afroz2012detecting, narayanan2012feasibility,dopp}.
+{\bf Linguistic stylometry.} The state of the art in linguistic stylometry is dominated by machine-learning techniques~\cite{afroz2012detecting, narayanan2012feasibility,dopp}.
 Linguistic stylometry has been applied successfully to security and privacy problems, for example Narayanan et al. used stylometry to identify anonymous bloggers in large datasets, exposing privacy issues~\cite{narayanan2012feasibility}.
 On the other hand, stylometry has also been used for forensics in underground cyber forums.
-In these forums the text consists of a mixture of languages and information about underground forum products, which makes it more challenging to identify personal writing style.
-Not only have the forum users been de-anonymized but also their multiple identities across and within forums have also been linked through stylometric analysis~\cite{dopp}.
+In these forums, the text consists of a mixture of languages and information about forum products, which makes it more challenging to identify personal writing style.
+Not only have the forum users been de-anonymized but also their multiple identities across and within forums have been linked through stylometric analysis~\cite{dopp}.

-Authors may deliberately try to obfuscate or anonymize their writing style~\cite{brennan2012adversarial, afroz2012detecting, mcdonald2012use}. \citet{brennan2012adversarial} show how stylometric authorship attribution can be evaded with adversarial stylometry.
-They present two ways for adversarial stylometry, namely obfuscating writing style and imitating someone else's writing style. ~\citet{afroz2012detecting} identify the stylistic changes in a piece of writing that has been obfuscated while \cite{mcdonald2012use} present a method to make writing style modification recommendations to anonymize an undisputed document.
+Authors may deliberately try to obfuscate or anonymize their writing style~\cite{brennan2012adversarial, afroz2012detecting, mcdonald2012use}.
+Brennan et al. show how stylometric authorship attribution can be evaded with adversarial stylometry~\cite{brennan2012adversarial}.
+They present two ways for adversarial stylometry, namely obfuscating writing style and imitating someone else's writing style.
+Afroz et al. identify the stylistic changes in a piece of writing that has been obfuscated while McDonald et al. present a method to make writing style modification recommendations to anonymize an undisputed document~\cite{afroz2012detecting, mcdonald2012use}.